cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 ## About YAML
 YAML is a human-readable data-serialization language, with a flexible, minimal syntax and easily configurable, which makes it an ideal choice.
 However, the syntax maybe somewhat unique, at first for those who are unfamiliar with the language.
-There is a quick intro to the most commonly used syntaxes and language features [here](yaml-101.md).
+For an introduction to the most commonly used syntaxes and language features, please refer to the [YAML 101](yaml-101.md) documentation.

 ## Configurable Pass Parameters
 The shader entries are the only required fields, namely `vert` and `frag`, in the format of `shaderChunkName:entryFunctionName`.